eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 This is also nice because this should make it much easier to implement on existing voting machines, which is something I really like about Approval!
 Tallying becomes exceptionally simple: it's just three different matchups (six total tallies) instead of one.
 That's not absurdly overcomplicated.

+The only question that remains is if the voters will understand how these head-to-head matchups translate to a winner.
+Will they be confused and expect the one who wins any matchup by the most is crowned the winner?
+Or will they understand the Condorcet principle at play?

 ### Cognitive Simplicity

 The choice of three is a very good move, I think.
 A two-candidate runoff is very nice because the race is very cognitively simple.
 You just pick who you like better, and it means you get more time to decide who you think is genuinely better.
 It's fully strategyproof (in the runoff step) <d-cite key="may1952simpleMajority"></d-cite>, and your vote absolutely counts.

-With three candidates, it's only *slightly* worse in that respect.
+With three candidates, it's only *slightly* worse in that respect, in my opinion.
 Three is not *too many*.
-Four is kind of pushing it, in my view.
+Four is kind of pushing it.
 Three also means that voting in each matchup is entirely tractable!
 Asking voters directly "who do you prefer out of these two" is still a simple question.
 There's still potential strategic considerations but, at the moment, it seems very minimal.

 I've been skeptical of runoffs in the past, due to potential strategy concerns <d-cite key="fishburnBrams1981runoff"></d-cite>.
 However, in practice, I've been convinced that Approval with a runoff in particular is quite robust, since it lets voters feel safer being more generous with their approvals than they might otherwise be.
 The runoff step also allows for a real choice to distinguish between the options for all voters, even if they didn't distinguish previously.
-The same *somewhat* applies to Choose-one, since it's very possible most voters did not distinguish between the eventual top two winners of the first round.

 ### System Agreement

-Further, when restricted to three candidates, minimax agrees with Ranked Pairs, Schulze, and other Condorcet methods.
+Further, when restricted to three candidates, minimax agrees with Ranked Pairs, Schulze, and other top-tier Condorcet methods.
 Ranked Pairs and Schulze are robust, but harder to explain.
 The fact the very simple "least bad loss" system agrees with them is very satisfying to me.

 ### Pass-Fail Criteria